garrandall/popular-music-data/tracks/sprinkle-me-e-40-suga-t.md

 (E they try to test your testicles, you know that shit ain't cool) Suga don't make me have to come up out the sound booth and act a fuckin fool
-(All these old hoe-cake ass niggaz, they make me so damn sick) BOOM BOOM BOOM BOOM BOOM ON A TRICK
+(All these old hoe-cake ass niggas, they make me so damn sick) BOOM BOOM BOOM BOOM BOOM ON A TRICK
 Playa play her for false and get rubbed off ya don't want malse Fuck around and get evaporated

-Cause I'ma timah timah.... timah timah
+Cause I'ma timah timah... timah timah
 Forty wata... forty wata
 Sprinkle me main, sprinkle me main, sprinkle me main, sprinkle me main Big timah timah... big timah